leomoon-studios/leomoon-bashbackup/README.md

 - Automatic upload of all backups to another FTP
 - Automatic upload of all backups to Dropbox using Dropbox access token
 - Password protected zip (optional)
-- Keeping last x number of backups (default is 7)
+- Keeping last x number of backups
 - Custom compression ratio

 ## Authors